 Most species of worms do not multiply in their host; adult worms produce eggs and these eggs are passed out as droppings.
 The eggs develop to larvae and the larvae are picked up with the feed particles as the chicken eats.
 Therefore, chickens raised under the deep litter system are highly vulnerable to worm infestation.

-Several factors hinder the productivity of poultry birds; worms are among these factors and can be very detrimental to both the chickens and the farmer.
+Several factors hinder the productivity of chickens; worms are among these factors and can be very detrimental to both the chickens and the farmer.

 Worm infestation has deleterious effects in poultry birds: layers, broilers, turkey, and others.
 Parasitic worms in poultry are conventionally controlled using anthelmintics or dewormers; these are used in most commercial poultry farms.
 These drugs come with the withdrawal periods, period whereby the products of the poultry birds are unfit for human consumption.